Hedge fund: History

 During the US bull market of the 1920s, there were numerous private investment vehicles available to wealthy investors.
 Of that period, the best known today is the Graham-Newman Partnership, founded by Benjamin Graham and his long-time business partner Jerry Newman.
 This was cited by Warren Buffett in a 2006 letter to the Museum of American Finance as an early hedge fund, and based on other comments from Buffett, Janet Tavakoli deems Graham's investment firm the first hedge fund.

 The sociologist Alfred W. Jones is credited with coining the phrase "hedged fund" and is credited with creating the first hedge fund structure in 1949.
 Jones referred to his fund as being "hedged", a term then commonly used on Wall Street to describe the management of investment risk due to changes in the financial markets.
+Jones also developed the popular 2-and-20 structure of hedge funds, in which hedge funds charged investors a management fee of 2% on total assets and a 20% fee on realized gains.

 In the 1970s, hedge funds specialized in a single strategy with most fund managers following the long/short equity model.
-Many hedge funds closed during the recession of 1969–70 and the 1973–1974 stock market crash due to heavy losses.
+Many hedge funds closed during the recession of 1969–1970 and the 1973–1974 stock market crash due to heavy losses.
 They received renewed attention in the late 1980s.

 During the 1990s, the number of hedge funds increased significantly with the 1990s stock market rise, the aligned-interest compensation structure (i.e., common financial interests), and the promise of above average returns as likely causes.
 Over the next decade, hedge fund strategies expanded to include credit arbitrage, distressed debt, fixed income, quantitative, and multi-strategy.
 US institutional investors, such as pension and endowment funds, began allocating greater portions of their portfolios to hedge funds.